Last updated on October 10, 2025 4:39 am

 #1 Manual pin hand drill

-CML Supply’s mini-pin hand drill comes with 30 drill bits, each made of high-quality steel.
+CML Supply’s mini-pin hand drill comes with 30 drill bits, each made of superior, quality steel.

-It has a swivel-head pin-vise design that lets you cut through a variety of materials efficiently and black-oxide collets that keep your grip secure no matter how tough the job gets.
+The swivel-head pin-vise design cuts through a variety of materials efficiently and black-oxide collets that keep your grip secure no matter how tough the job gets.

 The pin vise’s swivel top accommodates bit sizes up to .125”, so you could easily handle most of your drilling work with a single tool.